A topic from the subject of Biochemistry in Chemistry.

 Biological Oxidation

-Biological oxidation is a fundamental metabolic process that involves the transfer of electrons from a reduced electron donor to an oxidized electron acceptor.
+Biological oxidation is a fundamental metabolic process involving the transfer of electrons from a reduced electron donor to an oxidized electron acceptor.
+This process is crucial for energy production and the synthesis of various biomolecules.

 Key Points